cookpad/cookpad-performance/README.md

 Adds a selection of tools to make performance troubleshooting and profiling easier in development.

+## Philosophy

+This gem should provide a set of plug-and-play performance monitoring amd troubleshooting tools for use in development and test environments.

+Each tool should sit behind a feature toggle, and should be explicitly enabled through the use of environment variables.

+The gem should not make any changes to the functioning and performance of the application unless a specific feature has explicitly been enabled.
+This helps us to provide helpful tools that will stay out of your way unless your require them.

 ## Installation

 Add this line to your application's Gemfile: